Game Management Unit 22

 Bighorn Sheep, Black Bear, Elk, Javelina, Merriam’s Turkey, Mountain Lion, Mule Deer, White-tailed Deer, Tree Squirrel , Quail

-22 boundary – Beginning at the junction of the Salt and Verde Rivers; north along the Verde River to Childs; easterly on the Childs-Strawberry Rd. to Fossil Creek; north on Fossil Creek to Fossil Springs; southeasterly on FS trail 18 (Fossil Spring Trail) to the top of the rim; northeasterly along the Rim to Nash Point along the Tonto-Coconino National Forest boundary along the Mogollon Rim; easterly along this boundary to Tonto Creek; southerly along the east fork of Tonto Creek to the spring box, north of the Tonto Creek Hatchery, and continuing southerly along Tonto Creek to the Salt River; westerly along the Salt River to the Verde River; except those portions that are sovereign tribal lands of the Tonto Apache Tribe and the Fort McDowell Mohave-Apache Community.
+22 boundary – Beginning at the junction of the Salt and Verde Rivers; north along the Verde River to the confluence with Fossil Creek; northeasterly along Fossil Creek to Fossil Springs; southeasterly on FS trail 18 (Fossil Spring Trail) to the top of the rim; northeasterly on the rim to Nash Point on the Tonto-Coconino National Forest boundary along the Mogollon Rim; easterly along this boundary to Tonto Creek; southerly along the east fork of Tonto Creek to the spring box, north of the Tonto Creek Hatchery, and continuing southerly along Tonto Creek to the Salt River; westerly along the Salt River to the Verde River; except those portions that are sovereign tribal lands of the Tonto Apache Tribe and the Fort McDowell Yavapai Nation.

 Overview: Historically desert bighorn sheep occupied many of the mountain ranges around the greater Phoenix area.
 Most of the sheep disappeared at the turn of the century with the arrival of settlers and livestock.
-In 1980/81, The Arizona Game and Fish Department successfully transplanted approximately 30 desert bighorn sheep into Unit 22 in the Goat Mountain area north of Apache Lake.
+In 1980/81, The Arizona Game and Fish Department successfully translocated approximately 30 desert bighorn sheep into Unit 22 in the Goat Mountain area north of Apache Lake.
 Today, the bighorn sheep range in a relatively narrow strip of habitat from roughly Goat Mountain at Apache Lake, westerly to Stewart Mountain just west of Saguaro Lake.
-There are also a few remaining desert bighorn sheep scattered east of Bartlett Lake from a transplant that did not fare well near Lion Mountain.
-In 1986, the first bighorn sheep permit was authorized for this newly transported heard.
-1993 authorized three permits, plus the auction tag for a total of 4 permits.
-The population peaked in 1994 and appears to be in a decline possibly due to disease.
-The current season has one permit authorized plus the unit is open to the auction permit holder to hunt in.
+In 1986, the first bighorn sheep permit was authorized for this unit’s (refer to regulations for current tag allocations).
+The population peaked in 1994 and has had a couple declines over the years.
+As with most sheep populations, they are cyclic but GMU 22 always offers the opportunity of a quality hunt.

 Unit 22 bighorn sheep offers a unique, close to the Phoenix metropolitan area, wildlife viewing opportunity.
 The best time to see these magnificent animals is in early July from a boat off of Canyon Lake.
 You may even see large rams butting heads and it is the best time for wildlife photography and pre-season scouting if you are lucky enough to draw a permit.

 You can obtain a map of the area by purchasing a Tonto National Forest Map at local map and hiking stores or by contacting the Tonto National Forest Office in Phoenix at (602) 225-5200 or The Mesa Ranger District at (480) 610-3300.
-If you go to any of the three lakes, you must pay the USFS four dollars per day for a vehicle and an extra two dollars per day per boat to use the launching and parking facilities.
+If you go to any of the three lakes, you must purchase the Tonto National Forest recreation pass to use the launching and parking facilities.
 If you go hiking or hunting you should purchase topographical maps of the area at local map stores.
 For hunting and wildlife watching, good quality binoculars and spotting scopes are essential.

 Hunt Structure: The hunt structure for bear seasons are instituted to minimize female harvest from the population.
 In an effort to keep the Unit 22 season open for a longer period of time, increase hunter opportunity while minimizing female harvest, unit 22 has been split into North and South units with a variety of seasons (Refer to regulations for season dates).
 The Arizona Game and Fish Department relies on accurate reporting by responsible dedicated hunters to ensure the best wildlife management possible and that hunting opportunities for bear remain in Arizona.
-Hunters are responsible for checking to see if the hunt is still open by calling 1-800-970-BEAR(2327).
-Hunters are also required to contact the Arizona Game & Fish Department in person or by phone at the same number within 48 hours after taking a bear.
+Hunters are responsible for checking to see if the hunt is still open by calling 1-800-970-BEAR(2327) or visiting the AZGFD website.
+Hunters are also required to contact the Arizona Game & Fish Department on the website or by phone at the same number within 48 hours after taking a bear.
 In addition, the hunter shall present the bears skull, hide, and attached proof of sex for inspection within 10 days of taking a bear.
 If a hunter freezes the skull or hide before presenting it for inspection, the hunter shall prop the jaw open to allow access to the teeth and ensure that the attached proof of sex is identifiable and accessible.

 Conformation differences between sexes are rather slight, but nonetheless discernable.
 Care should be taken to watch for cubs near a potential game bear.
 Small bruins are not always readily visible in dense cover.
 They do not always stay close to their mother.
 Older boars generally have greater skull mass than do sows and have a wider eye set.
 Male bear muzzles tend to be wider, giving the animal a “short snout” appearance.
 The female conversely seems longer and pointy.
 Chest depth of course is better for males displaying a wide view from the front and a more cylindrical body side profile.
 When seen from the side, sows appear funnel -shaped, with the small end of the triangle toward the head.
 These characteristics vary considerably in young bears, but hold fairly well for mature animals.
 These characteristics are general and should not be used to exclude sows with cubs.